Aetf/2048ASM/README.md

 2048ASM
 =======

-An 2048 game writen in goasm
+A 2048 game writen in GoAsm

+Tested on Win8.1

+#Fetures
++ Animation
++ BGM
++ AI